 The graph above reflects the changing roles of health departments giving vaccinations.
-With the emergence of the Affordable Care Act and people finding medical homes, Health Department staff is moving away from direct service provision towards assurance of vaccines.
-In order to assure vaccination of individuals in Sauk County an immunization coalition was started.
+With the emergence of the Affordable Care Act in 2014, and people finding medical homes, Health Department staff is moving away from direct service provision and towards assurance of vaccines.
+In order to assure vaccination of individuals in Sauk County, an immunization coalition was developed.

 The Sauk County Immunization Coalition was established in December 2015 in response to declining childhood immunization rates and low adult and adolescent immunization rates.
-The Sauk County Immunization Coalition collaborates with clinics, hospitals, pharmacies, school nursing, parish nursing and health department personnel.
+The Sauk County Immunization Coalition collaborates with clinics, hospitals, pharmacies, school nurses, parish nurses, and health department personnel.

-The Sauk County Immunization Coalition is committed to improving the health of Sauk County residents of vaccine preventable disease by educating the community and healthcare providers on the importance of vaccines.
+The Sauk County Immunization Coalition is committed to improving the health of Sauk County residents of vaccine preventable diseases by educating the community and healthcare providers on the importance of vaccines.

-The Sauk County Health Department provides childhood immunization through the Vaccines for Children (VFC) program.
-These state supplied vaccines target children with no health insurance, underinsured, Medicaid, or Native American/Alaskan Native.
+The Sauk County Health Department provides childhood immunizations through the Vaccines for Children (VFC) program.
+These state supplied vaccines target children with no health insurance, underinsured, on Medicaid, or are Native American/Alaskan Native.
 The Health Department also administers some adult vaccines to adults with no health insurance.

-By December 31, 2016, 66% of children residing in Sauk County Health jurisdiction who turn 24 months of age during the contract year will complete 4 DTaP, 3 Polio, 1 MMR, 3 Hib, 3 Hepatitis B, 1 Varicella and 4 Pneumococcal Conjugate (PCV) vaccinations by their second birthday.
+By December 31, 2017, 64% of children residing in Sauk County Health jurisdiction who turn 24 months of age during the contract year will complete 4 DTaP, 3 Polio, 1 MMR, 3 Hib, 3 Hepatitis B, 1 Varicella and 4 Pneumococcal Conjugate (PCV) vaccinations by their second birthday.

 The Vaccine for Children's program changed with the inception of the Affordable Care Act and fewer vaccines are now given through local health departments.
-The Sauk County vaccination rate for o-24 months has increased by 7% in 2016.
-In order to protect the whole community, especially individuals who are not able to be immunized, the immunization rate needs to be between 90% - 95% which would give the community herd immunity.
+The Sauk County vaccination rate for o-24 months is currently at 59%.
+In order to protect the whole community, especially individuals who cannot be immunized, the immunization rate needs to be between 90% - 95%, which would give the community herd immunity.
 In order to improve the vaccination rates, a Sauk County Immunization Coalition was started in 2015.
-Members of the coalition include the Sauk County Health Department, school nurses, clinics and community providers.
+Members of the coalition include the Sauk County Health Department, school nurses, clinics, and community providers.
 The goal of the coalition continues to be to increase the number of vaccinations within Sauk County in order to provide herd immunity by education and advocacy.